Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 No license is necessary for someone who only opens and accesses the content in protected files.

 ## Overview
-To collaborate with others both inside and outside the organization, content no longer stays behind a firewall&mdash;it can roam everywhere across devices, apps, and services.
-When this data roams, you want it to be protected in a way that meets the org's business and compliance policies.

 Sensitivity labels let you classify and protect your organization's data, while making sure that user productivity and their ability to collaborate isn't hindered.

+IMPORTANT: Adopting a company-wide information protection framework means that users will be required to make choices on the classification of files they work with.
+Therefore, an information protection framework involves a culture shift and generally requires strong support from the executive team.

 Sensitivity labels can be applied manually using the [Sensitivity Bar](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#sensitivity-bar) in the Office apps.
 Sensitivity labels also have [PDF support](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#pdf-support).
 See [Common scenarios for sensitivity labels](https://learn.microsoft.com/en-us/microsoft-365/compliance/get-started-with-sensitivity-labels?view=o365-worldwide#common-scenarios-for-sensitivity-labels).
 A sensitivity label is stored in clear text in the metadata for files and emails.
 This allows third-party apps and services to read it and apply their own protective actions.
 It also means the label stays with the content, no matter where it's stored or saved.

-Before starting, know that adopting a company-wide information protection framework involves a culture shift and therefore requires strong support from the executive team.

 ### Label Scopes
 When you create a sensitivity label, you're asked to configure the label's scope, which determines two things: